The Problem of Self-Reference

 Eastern Philosophical view:

-From the perspective of Eastern philosophical concepts, the starting point in observation about an object is not how different it is from other objects - but (first of all) where does it belong to, with other objects, in fact: how similar it is to other objects.
-Eastern philosophical perspectives are based on the principle of Interconnectedness of beings.
-Nothing exists on its own.
-Interrelatedness of objects is derived from a general observation, a principle called 'Dependent Origination':
+From the perspective of Eastern philosophical concepts, the starting point in observation of an object is not how different it is from other objects - but (first of all) where does it belong to: to what group of other objects it would fit.

 “[Dependent Origination] teaches that no beings or phenomena exist on their own;